Motion Attribution for Video Generation: Extended Related Work

 Understanding how individual training examples shape model behavior has been a long-standing goal.
 Modern data attribution methods fall into two main groups~\citep{hammoudeh2024training}: retraining-based methods (e.g., leave-one-out~\citep{cook1982residuals, jia2021scalability}, downsampling (also known as subsampling or counterfactual influence)~\citep{feldman2020neural}, Shapley-value~\citep{wang2024data, wang2024rethinking}) and gradient-based methods (influence-function family, including Influence Functions~\citep{koh2017understanding, lorraine2024jacnet}, TracIn~\citep{pruthi2020estimating}, and TRAK~\citep{park2023trak}).
 Influence functions provide a principled framework by approximating the effect of removing a training point.
 TracIn \citep{pruthi2020estimating} and TRAK \citep{park2023trak} make attribution feasible at scale.
 While effective for classification, these assume a mapping between training gradients and predictions, which becomes more complex in generative models.

-Data attribution refers to methods that trace how individual training examples (or subsets) influence a model’s predictions or behavior.
+Data attribution traces how individual training examples (or subsets) influence a model’s predictions or behavior.
 Formally, it assigns an attribution score to each training sample, estimating the extent to which that sample contributes (positively or negatively) to the model’s output on a given test query or behavior.
-Influence data attribution is an example of nested optimization~\citep{vicol2022implicit, lorraine2024scalable} with other examples including differentiable games~\citep{balduzzi2018mechanics, lorraine2021lyapunov, lorraine2022complex} and hyperparameter optimization~\citep{raghu2021meta, lorraine2018stochastic, mehta2024improving, lorraine2020optimizing}.
+Influence data attribution is an example of nested optimization~\citep{vicol2022implicit, lorraine2024scalable} with other examples including differentiable games~\citep{balduzzi2018mechanics, lorraine2021lyapunov, lorraine2022complex}, hyperparameter optimization~\citep{raghu2021meta, lorraine2018stochastic, mehta2024improving, lorraine2020optimizing}, and variance-reduced gradient estimation for diffusion-based teacher--student distillation~\citep{bettencourt2026carv}.
 Before diffusion models, attribution methods were applied to supervised learning tasks such as classification and regression, where influence functions \citep{koh2017understanding, lorraine2022task} and scalable approximations such as TracIn \citep{pruthi2020estimating}, TRAK \citep{park2023trak}, and TDA~\citep{bae2024training} quantified the impact of training examples on downstream predictions.
-Recent work adapted data attribution to diffusion models~\cite{georgiev2023journey, zheng2023intriguing, wang2025fast, wang2024data, lin2024diffusion,brokman2024montrage, kwon2023datainf}, where iterative denoising introduces timestep-dependent bias. \citet{mlodozeniec2024influence} propose scalable approximations, while \citet{xie2024data} identify timestep-induced artifacts and normalization schemes.
+Recent work adapted data attribution to diffusion models~\citep{georgiev2023journey, zheng2023intriguing, wang2025fast, wang2024data, lin2024diffusion,brokman2024montrage, kwon2023datainf}, where iterative denoising introduces timestep-dependent bias. \citet{mlodozeniec2024influence} propose scalable approximations, while \citet{xie2024data} identify timestep-induced artifacts and normalization schemes.
 Concept-TRAK \citep{park2025concept} extends attribution to concepts by reweighting gradients with concept-specific rewards, enabling attribution to semantic factors. \citet{wang2023evaluating} instead design a customization-based benchmark for text-to-image models, where models are fine-tuned on exemplar images with novel tokens and attribution is evaluated by whether it can recover the responsible exemplars.
 However, these are limited to image diffusion, which captures static appearance but not temporal dynamics.